 6.13.4.1 Analytics Procedure

 Figure 6.13.4.1-1 shows the analytics procedure.
 The NWDAF can provide analytics, in the form of statistics or predictions or both.

+Editor's note: The aspects related PCF usage as service consumer need to be improved in this procedure.